eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

   <summary>RESTinstance</summary>

 We're going to use the RESTinstance library, so we need to import `REST` into our `Settings` table.
-RESTinstance requires a URL with the library import to initialize the library to do queries against that server.
+RESTinstance sends requests directly into the target server, so it requires a URL with the library import to initialize the library to do queries against that server.
 We'll test the REST API of the Bad Flask App.
-The server is running in `http://localhost:5000`, so let's initialize the library import with that URL.
+The server is running at `http://localhost:5000`, so let's initialize the library import with that URL.

 - Add a library import for `REST` in your `Settings` table.
 - Add `http://localhost:5000` as an argument for your library import.